‘The Passion of the Christ,’ a Decade Later

 When the movie The Passion of the Christ debuted in theaters 10 years ago, on Feb.
 25, 2004, it was described by many as a cultural phenomenon.
 Millions liked the film as a whole; others were offended by it.

-It was the highest-grossing R-rated film (so rated because of its graphic depictions of the cruelties inflicted on Jesus) in the United States, grossing in excess of $600 million during its theatrical release.
+It was the highest-grossing R-rated film in the United States, grossing in excess of $600 million during its theatrical release.
 Because only the biblical languages of Aramaic, Hebrew and Latin were used, it also became the highest grossing non-English language film of all time.

 Beyond the numbers of the Mel Gibson production were the lives that were profoundly changed for the good because of the film.